Kong/docs.konghq.com/app/_hub/kong-inc/mtls-auth/overview/_index.md

 {:.important}
-> When using the plugin with [expressions routes](/gateway/latest/reference/expressions-language/), the client certificate will always be requested, even if the routes are configured with an SNI.
+> When using the plugin with [expressions routes](/gateway/latest/reference/expressions-language/), the client certificate will always be requested, even if the routes are configured with SNIs.

 {% if_version gte:3.1.x %}
 ### Sending the CA DNs during TLS handshake